CardiacModelling/BenNevisBenchmark/README.md

 6. Go to `./ipynb/plots/` and run `all.ipynb`.
 You should then find in `./ipynb/plots/imgs/` three figures: `combined-agg.png`, `combined-hb.png` and `output-ert.png`, which correspond to Figures 2, 3, 4 in the paper.
 Tables 5 and 6 are also produced in this notebook.

 ## File structures

+### `./src`

+Class definitions for the benchmarking framework.

+- `./src/framework` contains class definitions for the framework.
+- `./src/algorithms` contains algorithms defined using the framework.
+- `./src/tutorial.ipynb` is a tutorial for using this framework.

 ### `./ipynb`

 Some Jupyter notebooks.